cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 File Header DocBlock
 --------------------

-All php files should contain a file header DocBlock, which should look like this::
+All PHP files should contain a file header DocBlock, which should look like this::

-    <?
+    <?php
     /**
     * CakePHP(tm) : Rapid Development Framework (http://cakephp.org)
     * Copyright (c) Cake Software Foundation, Inc. (http://cakefoundation.org)